timoruohomaki/data-mesh-quantum/readme.md

 **Data Mesh**

 **Data Product**
+_Data as a product has the following characteristics:
+-Discoverable
+-Addressable
+-Understandable
+-Trustworthy and truthful
+-Natively accessible
+-Interoperable and composable
+-Valuable on its own
+-Secure_

 **Data Quantum/Quanta**

+**Domain**
+_A sphere of knowledge, influence, or activity._

 **Fitness Function**
 _An architectural fitness function provides an objective integrity assessment of some architectural characteristic(s)._

-**Domain**
-_A sphere of knowledge, influence, or activity._
+#### Initial Plan

+The following diagram illustrates the basic concept of Data Quantum.